liatrio/simple-banking-app/README.md

 - The main class is `com.smartbank.SmartBankApp`
 - JPA is used for database persistence

+## Task-Driven Development
+This project uses a task-driven development workflow powered by [task-master](https://www.task-master.dev/) mcp.
+Tasks are defined in structured JSON format and individual task files in the `tasks/` directory.

+### Task Structure
+- Tasks are stored in `tasks/tasks.json` and individual files in the `tasks/` directory
+- Each task has an ID, title, status, dependencies, priority, description, and implementation details
+- Tasks follow a dependency chain to ensure proper development sequence

+###  Windsurf Workflows
+The [task-master mcp](https://github.com/eyaltoledano/claude-task-master?tab=readme-ov-file#quick-start) is required to execute the following workflows:
+/next-task - Selects the next task to work on /continue-active-task - Continues working on the currently active task or any subtasks /get-all-tasks - Lists all tasks and subtasks /validate-task-dependencies - Check tasks for dependency issues like circular references or links to non-existent tasks without making changes.

 ## Accessibility Features
 - Screen reader support for visually impaired users
 - Keyboard navigation for motor impaired users